It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Sue: Did they seriously consider changing the lead actor to this bloke from Some Mothers Do Have ‘Em on a permanent basis?

 Me: I don’t think so.
-They were still figuring out how they were actually going to do it.
+They were still figuring out how they were going to do it.

 Sue: What?